eugene-eeo/scell/README.rst

 --------

 - Stateful wrapper around **select.select**
-- Extremely small API with small footprint
+- Extremely small API with small footprint and 100% coverage
+- Core abstractions and utilities can be used directly
 - Efficient implementation of callbacks
-- Core abstractions can be used directly
+- Highly documented codebase